hrszpuk/odin-flag/README.md

 </h1>

 <p align="center">
-    An extenible flag parsing library for Odin.
+    a simple, easy to use command line flag parser for Odin.
 </p>

 <p align="center">